Spatial-Information-QLD/cam-etl/etl-notes.md

 - if it's a parcel, look up spatial system to pull info with the plan and lot number
 - if it's a sub-site, we just work with the geocodes within Quali.
 - likely a follow-up exercise.

+TODO: why lot 1-4 plan SP337524 not exist in LALF?
+TODO: why lot 86 plan RP94913 not exist in QLD Globe but exists in LALF?
+  - looks like the alias address is in the qld globe but the primary address is not
+  -

 #### Question - what do the parcel status codes mean?